 Help Us Restore the McKissick Mighty Wurlitzer Organ

-To accomplish this, a McKissick Mighty Wurlitzer Restoration Fund Raising Campaign has been created with a goal of $76,000
+To accomplish this, a McKissick Mighty Wurlitzer Restoration Fundraising Campaign goal of $76,000 was announced.

 Donate To The McKissick Mighty Wurlitzer Restoration Fund